SwissDataScienceCenter/renku/docs/how-to-guides/session-customizing.rst

 like R studio ``/rstudio`` or  ``/streamlit`` (not included in the standard Python template).

 The resources should be set when you know the lower values may not be enough for the project requirements.
-The storage is particularly important since the session may not start without sufficient disk space.
+The storage is particularly important since the session may not be able to start without sufficient disk space.
 You should consider *not* fetching LFS data automatically if those may fill up the disk space.

 The ``image`` is useful when you settle on a Docker image and you don't need to change it anymore.
 The benefit is particularly evident when building a new image takes a lot of time